-Marine Mammal Protection Act Section 120 Pinniped Removal Program: Columbia River and Willamette River
+Marine Mammal Protection Act Section 120 Pinniped Removal Program

 The U.S. population of California sea lions on the west coast has grown from fewer than 75,000 to an estimated 257,000 animals over the last 30 years.
 The abundance of California sea lions in the Columbia River basin alone has increased from less than 500 to around 4,000 animals in the past decade.
 A small number of these animals have moved upriver to places such as Bonneville Dam and Willamette Falls.
 The presence of animals accustomed to frequenting these areas likely contributes to even more animals traveling upriver.
 We have observed that animals are generally arriving earlier and remaining longer at these upriver sites.

 The Steller sea lion population has also been increasing in the basin, particularly in the past 2 to 4 years.
 The Eastern stock of Steller sea lions reached a minimum population estimate of over 75,000 in 2015.
 Both species are having a negative impact on salmon, steelhead, lamprey, and sturgeon populations.

 Steller sea lions were first documented at Bonneville Dam in 2003 with three animals present.
 In 2018, a minimum of 66 animals were observed at the dam during a single day.
 While pinniped abundance tends to be highest during the spring, their residency during the fall and winter months has increased.
 Steller sea lions are now present for 11 months per year at Bonneville Dam.